amine-louni/djaw/README.md

 ## Todo
-* auto-detect a user’s location based off of their IP address
+* Auto-detect a user’s location based off of their IP address
 * Improve UI/UX by integrating a fancy design, transitions, effects
+* Add push Notifications